TAKATA AIRBAG RECALL

-If you or someone you know sustained lacerations that required stitches, hearing loss, a brain injury, broken bones or a skull fracture, loss of vision, nerve damage, or was killed in an accident involving a deployed airbag, do not hesitate to contact us today.
-Our lawyers may be able to help you hold Takata and the auto manufactures responsible for medical bills, pain and suffering and other losses.
-To discuss your legal options with someone at our law firm, call 844-679-4859 or fill out this form and we will get back to you as soon as possible.
+If you or someone you know sustained lacerations that required stitches, or suffered from the following: a brain injury, broken bones or a skull fracture, loss of vision, nerve damage, or death from an airbag, do not hesitate to contact us today.
+Our lawyers may be able to hold Takata and the auto manufacturers accountable for medical bills, pain and suffering and other losses.
+Call us today for a free, no-obligation case review.

-Over time, the propellant responsible for triggering inflation during a crash can deteriorate or become unstable, especially in states with high levels of humidity, including but not limited to Florida, Georgia, Alabama, Louisiana, Texas and Hawaii, according to the recalls.
+Over time, ammonium nitrate, the propellant responsible for triggering inflation during a crash can deteriorate or become unstable, especially in states with high levels of humidity, including but not limited to Florida, Georgia, Alabama, Louisiana, Texas and Hawaii, according to the recalls.

-In the event of a crash, the unstable propellant can rupture the metal inflators in the airbags and shoot metal pieces or shrapnel into the vehicle’s cabin, putting drivers and passengers at risk of serious injuries or death.
+In the event of a crash, the unstable propellant can rupture and shoot shrapnel from the airbags inflator module into the vehicle’s cabin, putting drivers and passengers at risk of serious injuries or death.

 You can check to see if your vehicle is subject to the recall by entering your VIN here.

 If your vehicle is on this list and you or a loved one was seriously injured after the airbags deployed, you may be able to file a lawsuit against Takata.